 By teaching expectant parents how to monitor their baby’s movements during the third trimester, we can help them reduce the risk of losing their baby to stillbirth, which claims 24,000 babies in the U.S. every year.

+Count the Kicks is committed to preventing stillbirths and eliminating disparities, but we can’t do it without the help of dedicated healthcare professionals like you.
 Teaching patients how to Count the Kicks is simple.
 It only takes a couple of minutes.
 And, it could save a baby’s life.

 - Best practices for Count the Kicks Providers